A Carmen of the North: Plot

-Jozef (Adelqui Migliar) is a young farmer who has been ordered to leave his mother (Paula de Waart) and childhood sweetheart Mareike (Jeanne van der Pers), in order to join the army during the Great War.
-Carmen (Annie Bos) is a fatally attractive coquette living in the poor quarters, and working in a cigarette factory.
+Jozef is a young farmer who has been ordered to leave his mother and childhood sweetheart Mareike, in order to join the army during the Great War.
+Carmen is a fatally attractive coquette living in the poor quarters, and working in a cigarette factory.
 One day, she plays a practical joke on one of her co-workers.
 The girl can't appreciate this and starts a fight; to which Carmen responds by stabbing her with a knife.

 Stationed in the factory, Jozef is ordered to hold Carmen.
 While being guarded, Carmen successfully seduces Jozef and convinces him to undo her from her handcuffs: "For Carmen's heart was fickle.
 Her passions wild and bold.
 Proud of every conquest.
 And fond of foolish gold."
 She gratefully thanks him and then escapes through the window.
 While she joins her confederates - a group of bandits - Jozef feels guilty not for having released her, but for having fallen in love with her.
 He is arrested for having helped a fugitive, and is imprisoned.

 One day, Jozef receives a letter from Carmen: "Come to me Jozef, and I shall show you the way to freedom, where none shall be afraid of their past – no loss or trouble to either of us again."
 He is able to distract his guards and flees to the bar where Carmen is staying.
 He feels guilty for kissing her, but then starts a fight with another man who seduces her.
 Afterward, the guards arrive at the bar to search for Jozef, and he is convinced by Carmen to join her as a fugitive.
 They become part of an organised crime, which includes Carmen entertaining a group of soldiers, while the other men, among them Jozef, get the stuff over the border.